Sport Premium Funding 2017-2018

 The curriculum is broad and enables children to access high quality expert coaching across a range of disciplines.
 Teachers also observe the lessons to help develop their own delivery of PE lessons,

-CM sports also provide children with the opportunity for two tournaments a term such as hockey & football, which is free of charge and part of the package and they also run an after school football club which the children are charged for.
+CM sports also provide children with the opportunity for two extra-curricular tournaments a term, which is free of charge and they also run after school football clubs which the children are charged for.

 Sport Premium Funding: Academic Year 2016-2017